Jaiendiran/PP_9.-Social-Feed/Info.md

 * The app loads all the posts, but it should be optimized to load the posts based on the options.
 * While trying to select a text on a post it select and click the post.
 * Found that all the filter are saving together if any one filter got updated.
-* Need to globalize filters, sort, and search using MockAPI.